RedisLabs/redislabs-docs/content/rs/technology-behind-redis-enterprise.md

 or decreases.
 Built-in configurable monitoring functions help the administrator keep an eye on a cluster's resources' utilization levels.

-RS also ensures uninterrupted operation of Redis databases by protecting against out-of-memory events and tuning memory fragmentation automatically.
+RS also makes sure that there is uninterrupted operation of Redis databases by protecting against out-of-memory events and tuning memory fragmentation automatically.